lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 ![](stahn-guide/sub032_1.png)
-▲ When Johnny told them about his ancestors, it made them realize how futile they quarrel his.
+▲ When Johnny told them about his ancestors, it made them realize how futile their quarrel his.

 ---